 A lack of cash can not only stall your company’s growth but also place its very existence under threat.

-Fortunately, there are ways to find cash both from within your business (by improving processes, cost-cutting and selling off unused assets) and from traditional and alternative external funding sources such as banks, invoice factoring companies and crowd-sourcing platforms.
+Fortunately, there are ways to find cash both from within your business and from traditional and alternative external funding sources.

 Look within your company first